Charlie Griffin: Career

 Griffin began his league career with Swindon Town in February 1999, having signed from non-league neighbours Chippenham Town for £10,000.
 After only starting eight games for the Robins though he stepped down to the Conference with Woking having enjoyed a fruitful loan spell there whilst still at the County Ground.
 He then joined Chippenham Town on loan before making the move permanent in 2002.

 In the summer of 2004 Griffin moved to Forest Green Rovers.
 Since then an impressive scoring record has seen his name touted around various league clubs but it was not until his 20 league and cup goals for Forest Green Rovers during the 2004–05 season that a serious move was made for the talisman.
 Griffin was given another shot at League football with Wycombe Wanderers when he became John Gorman's first summer signing for the 2005–06 season.

-In early July 2006, Griffin turned down Woking to rejoin Forest Green Rovers on a season-long loan with an option for recall to Wycombe in the January transfer window.
+In early July 2006, Griffin turned down Woking to re-join Forest Green Rovers on a season-long loan with an option for recall to Wycombe in the January transfer window.
 This did not materialise and he signed for Newport County on 14 February 2007.
 During his time at Newport they twice narrowly missed out on the promotion play-offs and twice appeared in the FAW Premier Cup final, winning the 2008 final.
 Griffin was top scorer for Newport County in the 2007–08 season but in July 2008 he left Newport after turning down the offer of a new contract.

 In the same month he joined Salisbury City on trial but was let go after not being needed.
 However, Nick Holmes soon went back on his decision and signed him just in time to be in the squad for Salisbury's first game of the season.
 He made his debut for Salisbury in a game against his former employers, Forest Green Rovers, which ended 2–1 to Salisbury.
 In the following game, Griffin scored his first goals for the club; scoring a brace in a 4–1 victory against Lewes.
 In total, he scored 23 goals in 48 appearances throughout the 2008–09 season.